markziemann/dee2/README.md

 We welcome contributions to code development and in future compute time.

 ## Before starting check system requirements
+So far this has only been tested on Ubuntu linux but will probably work for any system capable of running Docker.

 Minimum 8GB RAM available.
 Use the "free" command:

 `free -h`